PER PERSON :

 Your exciting tour of Iceland begins today!
 Individual transfers will take place by the Flybus shuttle from Keflavik Airport to your accommodation in Reykjavík where you will spend the night.
 We can provide you with some ideas on how to explore Iceland's capital on your own.
+Overnight in Reykjavik.

 At 09:00 meet your tour guide who shows the group the highlights of Iceland's exciting capital.
 Then we head west.
 Borgarfjörður is known as the Saga valley because of its many important historical events.
 We get a chance to climb the Grábrók volcano crater and get warmed at Deildartunguhver, Europe's most powerful hot spring which produces 180 liters per second of water that is nearly boiling - 97° Celsius.
 Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
 Barnafoss – the Children’s falls, is nearby with its own tragic tale.
 We spend two nights in Borgarnes, West Iceland.
 The afternoon includes a lecture about Northern Lights.
 After dinner, we step into the hotel garden in search of the Northern Lights followed by a hot cup of chocolate or tea.
+Overnight in Borgarnes (B).

-Today, we wil travel along the South coast.
-Our first stop is at the Eyjafjallajökull Information Center where you will learn about living next to a glacier and an active volcano.
-Further east we will visit one of Iceland’s finest folk museums.
-This museum contains an outstanding collection of farm and domestic artifacts typical of Iceland’s past, as well turf-built houses.
+Today we travel along the South coast.
+At the Lava & Volcano Exhibition Center, we learn about geology and active volcanoes.
+Further east we visit one of Iceland’s finest folk museums.
+This museum contains an outstanding collection of farm and domestic artefacts from Iceland’s past and several turf-built houses.
 Nearby is Skógafoss waterfall which is 60 meters high and one of the most impressive waterfalls in the country.
-In the afternoon we take a stroll on the black lava beach and along bird cliffs at Reynisfjara beach in South Iceland.
-We will spend 2 nights near Kirkjubæjarklaustur in the Vatnajökull National Park region, located in complete darkness and ideal for a Northern Lights search.
+In the afternoon we take a stroll on the black lava beach and along bird cliffs at Reynisfjara in South Iceland.
+We spend two nights near Kirkjubæjarklaustur in the Vatnajökull National Park region, located in darkness and ideal for Northern Lights search.
+Overnight in Kirkjubæjarklaustur (B).

 From Kirkjubæjarklaustur, we will head across the Laki lava field to the village of Vík, where we will make a photo stop.
 The black lava beach with high bird cliffs and pounding waves is very impressive.
 Further west we reach the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
 There‘s a trail that goes behind the fall which is interesting – if you are prepared to get wet!
 In the afternoon you return to Reykjavik where you get about 2 hours of leisure time to explore Iceland's capital on your own, visit museums, do some shopping, or simply rest after all this touring.
 In the evening you get to soak in the famous Blue Lagoon, followed by a traditional Icelandic dinner at the Northern Light Inn Hotel and followed by one last nocturnal tour to seek more Northern Lights.
 Around midnight we reach Reykjavík for one last night.
+Overnight in Reykjavik (B).

 Your tour of Iceland ends today.
 Individual transfers will take place via the Flybus airport shuttle from your accommodation in Reykjavík to Keflavík Airport.